Density of group languages in shift spaces: Ergodicity for primitive substitutions

 \section{Ergodicity for primitive substitutions}

 In this section we focus on the special case of shift spaces defined by primitive substitutions.
-Our main result is a sufficient condition for the minimal closed invariant subsets of skew products to be uniquely ergodic (\cref{p:invertible-ergodic}).
-As a corollary, we deduce that substitutive dendric shifts have ergodic skew products with all finite groups (\cref{t:dendric-ergodic}).
-Note that the family of dendric shifts, studied in \cite{BerstelDeFelicePerrinReutenauerRindone2012,BertheDeFeliceDolceLeroyPerrinReutenauerRindone2015,BertheDeFeliceDolceLeroyPerrinReutenauerRindone2015c,BDFDLPRR:15,BFFLPR:2015} encompasses several classical families of shifts, such as Sturmian shifts, codings of interval exchanges, and Arnoux-Rauzy shifts.
+Our main result is a sufficient condition for the minimal closed invariant subsets of skew products to be uniquely ergodic (Proposition~\ref{p:invertible-ergodic}).
+As a corollary, we deduce that substitutive dendric shifts have ergodic skew products with all finite groups (Theorem~\ref{t:dendric-ergodic}).
+Note that the family of dendric shifts, studied in \cite{BerstelDeFelicePerrinReutenauerRindone2012,BertheDeFeliceDolceLeroyPerrinReutenauerRindone2015,BertheDeFeliceDolceLeroyPerrinReutenauerRindone2015c,BDFDLPRR:15,BFFLPR:2015}, encompasses several classical families of shifts, such as Sturmian shifts, codings of interval exchanges, and Arnoux--Rauzy shifts.